Style Cleanup Required

 The repositories, however, do not list every single font.
 If one is trying to install a non-free font, one must manually transfer the font from a computer that already has the font installed.
 On Windows PCs, fonts are normally placed in C:/WINDOWS/FONTS.
 Simply drag-and-drop the font onto a removable media.
 (Note: not every font can be transferred this way.
 Fonts with the extension ".ttf" -- which is most of them -- can be dragged over.
 Other fonts must be converted, a process which is not explained here.)

 On older versions, fonts can be placed in a number of directories, which are defined in /etc/fonts/fonts.conf * /home/<username>/.fonts (where <username> is replaced with one's username) allows the user to install a font for oneself.
-Fonts placed here are only accessible for the user whose directory it is.
+Fonts placed here are only accessible for the <username> user.
 This is useful for one-user systems where there is a separate /home partition on the hard disk, as fonts installed here are not wiped out during a reinstall. * /usr/share/fonts * /usr/local/share/fonts After installing/uninstalling fonts manually, always run "sudo fc-cache -f -v" (without quotes) in a terminal to tell the computer to look for new fonts.